HP ENVY Ultrabook 4-1090eo support

 - Disconnect any devices that are connected to the docking station.

-- Clean the connections by using compressed air and then wiping the area around the connection with a soft, anti-static cloth.CAUTION:Use cleaning products that are designed for cleaning electronic equipment.CAUTION: When using compressed air, carefully follow the directions provided with the product.
+- Clean the connections with a can of compressed air and then wiping the area around the connection with a soft, anti-static cloth.CAUTION:Use cleaning products that are designed for cleaning electronic equipment.CAUTION: When using compressed air, carefully follow the directions provided with the product.

-After checking and cleaning the connections, restart the computer.
+If you have checked and cleaned the connections and your docking station is still not working properly, restart the computer.
 Restarting allows the computer to run its configuration process again and find all of the connections it needs to run properly.

 - Undock the computer from the docking station.